 Non-smoker discount – you’re reducing the risk of a fire.
 If you don’t smoke, let your broker know!

 Mature homeowner/Retiree discount – retirees may be home more often, which could reduce the likelihood of theft or other claims.

 Multi-line discount – bundling your car insurance or multiple properties can often earn you a discounted rate.

 Mortgage-free discount – when your mortgage is paid off, you might be eligible for a discount.

 Single pay discount – you don’t pay the interest if you pay your whole policy off at once.

 Another suggestion for how to lower home insurance is to prepare your home to prevent disasters.
 You can lessen or even eliminate the possibility of damage to your home from flooding, wind damage, and more.
 Adding storm shutters, installing a sprinkler system, or retrofitting your home to withstand an earthquake can all lower your home insurance cost.
 Reduce flooding risks in your home with a sump pump, backwater valve, and an automatic water shut-off.
 Installing a backwater valve can prevent water sewage from coming up through your drains.
 Read this blog for more tips on how to prevent a flood.

 Be Responsible with Your Home Insurance

-One final recommendation of how to lower home insurance cost is to be responsible with your insurance coverage.
+One final recommendation for how to lower home insurance costs is to be responsible with your insurance coverage.
 Avoid making frivolous, small claims that will increase your rate.
 Ensure that you don’t have any gaps in your insurance coverage.
 Make your payments on time.
-Keep your credit score in good shape and allow your insurance company to check your credit – often you will get a reduced rate because of it.
+Keep your credit score in good shape and allow your insurance company to check your credit – often, you will get a reduced rate because of it.